code-423n4/2023-10-zksync/README.md

 - Starts October 2, 2023 20:00 UTC
 - Ends October 20:00 UTC

+**IMPORTANT NOTE**: Unlike most public Code4rena contests, prior to receiving payment from this contest you MUST become a Certified Warden (successfully complete KYC and pass screening for OFAC sanctions).
+You do not have to complete this process before competing or submitting bugs.

+How the &#36;1,100,000 maximum pot works:
+- Contest minimum pot is &#36;330,000 (including **&#36;##k** gas optimization pot).
+- If ANY valid medium severity issue is found, contest pot increases to &#36;770,000.
+- If ANY valid high severity issue is found, contest pot increases to &#36;1,100,000.

 ## Automated Findings / Publicly Known Issues

 Automated findings output for the audit can be found [here](https://github.com/code-423n4/2023-10-zksync/bot-report.md) within 24 hours of audit opening.